Chief Executive Officer

 John Scola serves as a key member of the Senior Management Team, working closely with the CEO on BGCMP’s long-term development goals.
 He leads a team of resource development professionals who implement annual giving, major gifts, special events and gift planning for the organization.
 A seasoned Phoenix professional, John has worked with some of the Valley’s most prestigious organizations, including Phoenix Rescue Mission and the Catholic Community Foundation.
 He is also a sought after speaker and educator for the ASU Lodestar Center for Philanthropy and Nonprofit Innovation.
 He holds a bachelors from University of Dallas.
 In his free time, John can be found on the ice playing hockey!

 Director of Marketing & Communications

 Cassidy leads the marketing and communications initiatives for the Boys & Girls Clubs of Metro Phoenix.
 She has worked in the Arizona market for more than 25 years as a public/community relations, marketing and political consultant.
-Cassidy’s experience includes: public and media relations, public policy development, grassroots and community engagement, corporate social responsibility, and social change campaigns.
-Cassidy also leads the ASU Lodestar Center’s American Express Leadership Academy, a statewide leadership development program for 30+ nonprofit executives.
-She currently serves on the boards of the Mesa Arts Center Foundation.
+Cassidy’s experience includes: community engagement, CSR, and social change campaigns.
+Cassidy also leads the ASU Lodestar Center’s American Express Leadership Academy, a leadership development program for 30+ nonprofit executives.
+She currently serves on the board of the Mesa Arts Center Foundation.
 She holds a bachelor’s degree from Gonzaga University.